FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Carrick, Carick, Carich, Carrich, Karryck, Karrik, Karrick, Kerrich, Kerrick, Carrig, Carrigy, McCarrigy and many more.

-More information is included under the topic Early Kerrick Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Kerrick Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Richard Carrick, who arrived in Virginia in 1650; Roger Carrick, who came to Virginia in 1672; Christian Carrick, a bonded passenger, who came to America in 1758.